gwu-cs-os/resources/xv6.md

 1. **Enable WSL**: Open PowerShell as Administrator and run:
     ```powershell
-    wsl --install
+    wsl --install -d Ubuntu-24.04 --no-launch
     ```

-2. **Install a Linux Distribution**: By default, Ubuntu is installed.
-If you want to install a different distribution, you can specify it:
-    ```powershell
-    wsl --install -d Ubuntu-24.04
-    ```
 	We will be using `Ubuntu-24.04` to run xv6 riscv

-3. **Update WSL**: Make sure your WSL version is up to date:
+2. **Update WSL**: Make sure your WSL version is up to date:
     ```powershell
     wsl --update
     ```

-4. **Launch WSL**: Open Ubuntu-24.04 from the Start menu.
+3. **Launch WSL**: Open Ubuntu-24.04 from the Start menu.
 	```powershell
 	wsl -d Ubuntu-24.04
 	```